-One by one, the skins of our enemies dropped like sacks of muddy sand, the layers beneath exposed to the damage they inflicted in ways they’d not anticipated.
+One by one, the skins of our enemies sloughed off, and dropped like sacks of muddy sand.

-Their flayed forms issued terrified screams, and the remnants of our forces laid into them with renewed fervor, butchering them before they collapsed.
+The screams were blood-curdling, and the remnants of our forces laid into the meat of them with renewed fervor, butchering them as they collapsed.
 They offered no more resistance than spring lambs.